Skip to Main Content

 Diagnostic & Lab Technology, Southern Wisconsin Vet

-With our in-house veterinary diagnostics lab we are pleased to offer advanced diagnostic testing to allow our vets to provide an accurate diagnosis of our small animal and equine patients' medical issues.
+With our in-house veterinary diagnostics lab we are pleased to offer advanced diagnostic testing to allow our vets to provide an accurate diagnosis of our small animal, avian and exotics medical issues.

 • Radiography (Digital X-rays)